mattcole75/guardian-firebase-functions/README.md

+This application is archived and is no longer being developed

 # Firebase serverless functions
 The functions defined below enable role based authorisation to resourse held in the firebase real-time database.